My Deer Friend Nokotan: Other characters

 An old-fashioned hunter who comes to the school to hunt down Noko, but leaves following a phone call from his wife and is arrested for illegally carrying a gun.
 He escapes arrest, but finds himself face to face with one of the Murdeerers from the Deer Hole.

 Media

 Manga

 Written and illustrated by Oshioshio, My Deer Friend Nokotan began serialization in Kodansha's shōnen manga magazine Shōnen Magazine Edge on November 15, 2019.
 After the final issue of the Shōnen Magazine Edge was published on October 17, 2023, the series was transferred to the Magazine Pocket website on December 20 the same year.
-The series' chapters have been collected in seven tankōbon volumes as of March 2025.
+The series' chapters have been collected in eight tankōbon volumes as of January 2026.
 The series is licensed in English by Seven Seas Entertainment.